get-convex/ai-town/ARCHITECTURE.md

 `AiTown` specifies how it simulates time forward with the `tick` method:

 - `tick(now)` runs the simulation forward until the given timestamp
 - Ticks are run at a high frequency, configurable with `tickDuration` (milliseconds).
-Since AI town has smooth motion, it runs at 60 ticks per second.
+Since AI town has smooth motion for player movement, it runs at 60 ticks per second.
 - It's generally a good idea to break up game logic into separate systems that can be ticked forward independently.
   For example, AI Town's `tick` method advances pathfinding with `tickPathfinding`, player positions with `tickPosition`, and conversations with `tickConversation`.